 The concept of convergence can be seen throughout all facets of marketing.
-Products and services converge with timing to create ideal offerings at ideal moments, inspiration converges with market demand to create the next big thing, advertising converges with societal trends to enhance brand recognition and identity.
+Products and services converge with timing to create ideal offerings at ideal moments.
+Inspiration converges with market demand to create the next big thing.
+And advertising converges with societal trends to enhance brand recognition and identity.

 Despite the numerous examples of convergence seen in a broad, macro sense of strategy, however, the concept also plays a pivotal role at the individual, micro level of marketing.
 In the specific case of the Fogg’s Behavior Model, three specific elements must converge at the same moment for a behavior to occur within an individual: motivation, ability, and trigger.

-If any portion of a marketing strategy lacks any of these specific elements for a point within the sales funnel, that strategy will likely fail to produce the conversions to sales.
+If any portion of a marketing strategy lacks any of these specific elements for a point within the sales funnel.
+The strategy will likely fail to produce conversions to sales.
 Plus, any accompanying ROI that the message and voice were intended to generate in the first place.
 A persuasive post-click landing page plays a crucial role within this process, continuing and deepening the customer engagement created by the original ad.

-In other words, if your post-click landing pages are missing any of the three elements required by Fogg’s Behavior Model to persuade visitors to act, the revenues generated by your marketing strategy will likely always fall short of your expectations.
+In other words, if your landing pages are missing any of the three elements required by Fogg’s Behavior Model to persuade visitors to act.
+The revenues generated by your marketing strategy will likely always fall short of your expectations.

 The difference is elemental

 Created by a professor in the technology labs at Stanford University, the BJ Fogg Behavior Model is a concept that was designed to explain product adoption rates by the consuming public but can also be applied to a wide range of applications.
 In the particular case of marketing strategy, the Fogg Behavior Model distills a message and voice to its fundamental elements to explain its ability to persuade.